yuruki/fuse-autoscale/README.md

 * **minContainerCount (int: 0)**: Minimum number of applicable containers on which autoscaling can be performed.
 * **maxDeviation (double: 1.0, >= 0)**: If a container has more than x + maximumDeviation * x profiles assigned, the excess profiles will be reassigned. x = matched profile count / applicable container count, rounded up.
 * **inheritRequirements (bool: true)**: Profile dependencies will inherit their requirements from the parent if their requirements are not set.
 Inherited requirements are transient and won't change your configured requirements.
-* **averageAssignmentsPerContainer (int: -1)**: The desired average number of profile assignments per container when scaling with containers.
+* **averageInstancesPerContainer (int: -1)**: The desired average number of profile instances per container when scaling with containers.
 * **maxContainersPerHost (int: 3)**: Maximum allowed number of autoscaled containers per host.
 Set this to match the resources of your hosts.
 * **ignoreErrors (bool: true)**: Perform autoscaling even when all the requirements couldn't be satisfied.